Where to live stream MSNBC

-You’re getting live TV, 50 hours of Cloud DVR and Hulu’s on-demand library for $64.99 per month.
+You’re getting live TV and Hulu’s on-demand streaming service combined for $64.99 per month.

 Hulu includes 50 hours of Cloud DVR at no extra cost.
 You can stream on up to two devices at once, including a mobile device like an iPhone or Android smartphone when you’re not at home.